vlmakh/goit-react-hw-06-phonebook/README.md

 # goit-react-hw-06-phonebook

-- Refactor using hooks
 - Refactor using Redux Toolkit - configureStore, createSlice
-- LocalStorage is used to save current data
+- Saving to LocalStorage done using Redux Persist

 Used libraries: